nonme/Typescript-Playwright-Starter/README.md

 ### ./src/index.ts

-Contains an small example of a very basic workflow:
+Contains a small example of a very basic workflow:

 - Initiate a Chromium instance with the stealth library, which tries to make the browser undetectable for protected websites.
 - Create a browser page and navigate to https://whatismyipaddress.com